vd Brink Home Automations

 3 mdi:fan-speed-3

-This is how a configured helper switch must look like:
+This is what a configured helper switch must look like:

 New ESPHome integration in Home Assistant